 The eighth and final member of the Rune Angel Troupe and pilots the RA-006 Papillon Chaser.
-She was a princess of the Arms Alliance who initially appeared as an enemy before joining the Luxiole's crew during the fight against the Three Marquis.
+She was a former princess of the Arms Alliance who initially appeared as an enemy before joining the Luxiole's crew during the fight against the Three Marquis.

 - Edible Theme Naming: Her name comes from the Japanese name for the Jujube fruit, a fruit which is used in the production of some confectioneries.